michar71/DMX_CTRL/README.md

 ### Schematic:
 - RX/TX Swapped on Serial Connector (TBD if they are right or wrong on ESP-01 connector...)
 - GND not connected on RS485 Module
+- Add Button for ESP8266 Button to trigger events on startup

 ### Layout:
-- Make RS485 module base 2.54 mm longer (Or not.. apprently they come in two sizes)
+- Make RS485 module base 2.54 mm longer (Or not.. apprently they come in two sizes..
+Maybe add both sizes by adding another line of holes)
 - Add silkscreen for Pin 1 to connectors
-- Move RS232 Connector so it can be used in parallel with ESP-01 for Debug
+- Move RS232 Connector so it can be used in parallel with ESP-01 for Debug (Move further in so angled connector can be used....)
 - Bluepill collides with mounting hole in corner
 - Remove solder mask from high-current paths for tinning
 - Battery collides with power connector